rankutah/blog/sites/rank-utah/content/services/local-seo.md

 })();
 </script>

-## Local SEO (Search Engine Optimization)
+## Local SEO (Show up in Google Maps)
 Get more calls and messages by showing up in Google’s local results and on Maps.
-Improve your Google Business Profile, align pages with what people actually search, and keep listings and reviews working together so nearby customers can find and contact you.
-Local SEO means showing up when nearby people search for what you do.
-If someone types “gutter repair near me” or “dentist Pleasant Grove,” you want your business to appear in Google Maps and the local results — with accurate info, photos, services, and reviews.
+This focuses on your Google Business Profile, your main business listings, your website pages, and your reviews—so nearby customers can find you and contact you.

+If someone types “gutter repair near me” or “dentist Pleasant Grove,” the goal is to show up with accurate info, real photos, clear services, and strong reviews.

 ## Customer Reviews